heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 ## But wait, tensor or vector?

-For the typical mathematian, the term "tensor" for the multidimensional array in PyTorch and JAX is a bit on an acquired (or not) taste -- but to be fair, so is anything about the real tensor product $$\otimes$$ as well.
+For the typical mathematician, the term "tensor" for the multidimensional array in PyTorch and JAX is a bit on an acquired (or not) taste -- but to be fair, so is anything about the real tensor product $$\otimes$$ as well.